jameelabb-ML/safe-skin-guidance-system/README.md

 # safe-skin-guidance-system
-A safety-first multimodal AI assistant designed to promote early skin awareness using MedGemma (HAI-DEF) and embedding-driven agent orchestration.
+A safety-first multimodal AI assistant designed to promote early skin awareness and guidance using MedGemma (HAI-DEF) and embedding-driven agent orchestration.

 ---